poppy-project/poppy-docs/en/programming/scratch.md

 > **Info** Be careful, wifi is not enabled by default on Poppy robots, you may need to connect your poppy with ethernet to configure wifi.

 You have to go on the web homepage of your robot with its URL.
 You can use its IP address (for example http://192.168.1.42) if you have a way to know it or its hostname like http://poppy.local.
 To find its IP address look at [the zeroconf chapter](../installation/install-zeroconf.md#alternatives-to-find-the-ip-address-of-a-computer-on-your-local-network).
 To use directly its hostname http://poppy.local you must have a Zeroconf software installed on your computer (aka ["Bonjour print services for Windows"](https://support.apple.com/kb/DL999?locale=en_US) if you are running Windows).
+It is also possible not to use a Raspberry Pi by connecting an USB2AX adapter directly in a USB port of your computer, in that case run [Poppy Services](../software-libraries/poppy-creature.html#poppy-services) with parameter `--scratch` to program your robot with Scratch.

 The home page of your poppy creature should look like the snapshot below:
 ![Poppy Home](../img/scratch/INTERFACE_home.png)